numerique-gouv/knowledge-base/docs/lab_ia/coding_standards/deploy_project.md

 2. Sometimes you need to open a port with `iptables`.
 This is not ideal because you don't want to be opening ports.
 3. You need to add the certificates info to deal with `https` instead of `http`.
 This can be done automatically with certbot.

+#### Streamlit
+Seems like you need some adjustments to deploy streamlit on Nginx.
+These are quickfix that should be later refined.
+Please refer to [this link](https://docs.streamlit.io/en/stable/troubleshooting/not-loading.html) for more information.

+1. Inside the `.conf` add `proxy_http_version 1.1;`
+2. Run your application with the following : `[ "streamlit", "run", "your_app.py", "--server.enableCORS=false", "--server.enableXsrfProtection=false","--server.enableWebsocketCompression=false" ]`

 ### Useful commands

 1. Check docker logs